The CRSMF of Burdwan University is sprawling Crop Research Farm covering 10.5 hectares of cultivated land

 through holistic approach.

-Adoption of crop diversification technology for sustaining food security.
+Adoption of crop diversification technology.

 To promote the use of Biofertlizers such as vermicompost, biocompost, Azolla, Blue Green Algae